joshgillies/datmt/README.md

 # datmt (Mt.
-Wellington image feed)
+Wellington imagery service)

 Mt.
 Wellington as a service.

 ## Description

-`datmt` makes use of http://www.rosebay.tased.edu.au/Camera.htm and as a result offers a near real-time view of Mt.
+`datmt` makes use of http://www.rosebay.tased.edu.au/Camera.htm to produce a near real-time view of Mt.
 Wellington.

-By way of generating permalinks to snapshots of the mountatin `datmt` pays special attention to both social distributon and archival of various images of Hobarts gentle giant.
+By way of generating permalinks to snapshots of the mountatin `datmt` pays special attention to both social distributon and archival of the varying faces of Hobarts gentle giant.

 ## Status